 Frege and the Language of Reason

 At the end of the 19th Century, Frege invented a new language, based on mathematics, designed to help people reason more logically.
 His ideas have had a lasting impact on philosophy, math, computer science, and the study of artificial intelligence.
 And many of the questions that influenced his thinking are still hotly debated today: How much does language influence the thoughts you can think?
 Could there be a way of speaking that taps into deep philosophical insights about the nature of reality?
 What's the relationship between math and logic?
-Josh and Ray try to make sense of Frege with their old friend and host emeritus John Perry, author of Frege's Detour: An Essay on Meaning, Reference, and Truth.
-Sunday, November 7 at 11 am.
+Josh and Ray try to make sense of Frege with their old friend and host emeritus John Perry (who turns 81 on Tuesday), author of Frege's Detour: An Essay on Meaning, Reference, and Truth.
+Sunday, January 14 at 11 am.